 Humanity, too, is part of each ecosystem we live in or visit, and part of the whole living world, the ecosphere.
 Being self-aware, we can choose how we will live and act in each ecosystem.

 This creates a different perspective and philosophy.
 Ecology is an ethos of participation, and an ethic of conscious participation.
 All of our actions matter.
 Which actions make the world as a whole—for plants, animals, and people, a better place?

 To learn more about the conservation, preservation, and ecology in the United States, please read: Conservation, Preservation, Ecology & Go Green: History & Lessons.
 To learn about the importance of living in awareness and having a conscious philosophy, read about paradigms in The Seven Habits: An Overview.

 Today, we have a choice of perspectives.
 Will we seek to be good stewards, but see ourselves as fundamentally separate from nature?
 Or will we see ourselves as participants in life on planet Earth?

 Which of these approaches guides the Go Green movement?
 Or does it have any guiding philosophy at all?

 The Dangers of Having No Guiding Philosophy

-If European history of the 20th century taught us anything, it should have taught us to be careful to develop good guiding philosophies, and to be wary of changing guiding philosophies and the shifting and corruption of purpose and principles.
-How did the the left wing socialism of Germany get hijacked by right-wing nationalism to create the extreme right-wing Nazi Party?
+If European history of the 20th century taught us anything, it should have taught us to be careful to develop good guiding philosophies and to be wary of changing guiding philosophies and the shifting and corruption of purpose and principles.
+How did the left wing socialism of Germany get hijacked by right-wing nationalism to create the extreme right-wing Nazi Party?
 How did Marx's communism, with the working class being the rulers, become the totalitarian regimes of so-called Communists like Lenin and Stalin?